 The FSJ Mill is located in Fort St. James, British Columbia, a community approximately 160 kilometres northwest of Prince George, British Columbia.
-The FSJ Mill has approximately 310 million board feet of annual lumber capacity on a two-shift basis, as well as timberland operations with 440,000 cubic metres of harvestable AAC under the FSJ Licence from high-quality Crown-owned tenures.
-In 2017, the FSJ Mill produced approximately 295 million board feet of finished lumber.
+The FSJ Mill has approximately 300 million board feet of annual lumber capacity on a two-shift basis, as well as timberland operations with 440,000 cubic metres of harvestable AAC under our Fort St. James forest licence from high-quality Crown-owned tenures.